Nopfed/get-decked/README.md

 Different species are listed below and have varying equipment slots.
 Slot restrictions and extra slots are listed in parentheses ().
 Extra slots listed this way are not required to be filled to win.

 <details>
   <summary>Human - Basic character option.
 Best for new players.
-Can wear pretty much everything any human could wear.</summary>
+Can wear pretty much everything any human could wear or hold.</summary>

   Class: Humanoid

   - Head (eyes, ears, nose, lips, face) (can also wear pants items on head)
-  - Neck (can wear any number of necklaces, but for each added necklace **TODO: some sort of hinderance goes here**)
+  - Neck
   - Shoulders (can wear two different shoulder items at half the potency of their effects)
   - Chest (can wear multiple thin layers underneath armor)
   - Waist (same as neck slot)